xapian/xapian/xapian-applications/omega/docs/overview.rst

  * opensearch - Provides results in OpenSearch format (for more details see http://www.opensearch.org/).
  * xml - Provides results in a custom XML format.
+ * emptydocs - Shows a list of documents with zero length.
+If CGI parameter TERM is set to a non-empty value, then only documents indexed by that given term are shown (e.g. TERM=Tapplication/pdf to show PDF files with no text);
+   otherwise all zero length documents are shown.

 There are also "helper fragments" used by the templates above: